GarrickGoh/SC1015-Mini-Project/README.md

 3. Ee Chern

 # Problem Definition
-Are we able to predict the availibility of the carpark based on previous years analysis?
+* Are we able to predict the availibility of the carpark based on previous years analysis?
-Which model is better for predicting the lots availibility.
+* Which model is better for predicting the lots availibility.

 # Models Used
-Arima
+* Arima
+* Decision Tree Regressor
-Random Forest Regression
+* Random Forest Regression

 # Codes
 ## Jupyter Notebook 1 Explatory Data Analysis